-Everybody claiming Housing Benefit, who is living in a social rented sector tenancy and who is between 16 and pension age will be affected.
+Everyone claiming Housing Benefit, living in a social rented sector tenancy, aged between 16 and pension age will be affected.

 Those of pensionable age will be excluded from the under occupation changes.

-Extra help may be made available by means of a Discretionary Housing Payment for those who are affected by this change.
+Extra help may be made available by a Discretionary Housing Payment for those who are affected by this change.
 This money is intended primarily for: